Tom-HA/k8s-operators-workshop/init-env/02_deploy_root_app.md

 The [app-sets](../apps/app-sets) directory contains Custom Resources of kind _Application Set_.
-These Custom Resources will tell Argo CD to dynamically create _Applications_ according to the file structure we have in our repository.
+These Custom Resources will tell Argo CD to dynamically create _Applications_ according to the file structure in your repository.

 ## Edit Argo CD Root Application

-Before we apply the root application manifest, we need to set our repository's URL (assuming you forked the repository, if you didn't, please follow the _Getting started_ [here](../README.md#getting-started)).
+Before we apply the root application manifest, we need to set your repository's URL (assuming you forked the repository, if you didn't, please follow the _Getting started_ [here](../README.md#getting-started)).
 Open the [argocd-root-app.yaml](./values/argo-cd/argocd-root-app.yaml) manifest, and there, change the `repoURL` to your repository's URL.

 ## Edit Argo CD Application sets